National Trauma Data Bank - www.ntdsdictionary.org

 Software Developer’s Toolkit

 The NTDB would like to offer the latest version of the Software Developer’s Toolkit to states and developers to implement the NTDS XML into their product.
-This SDK update was posted on11/5/2013.
+This SDK update was posted on 10/10/2016.
 Previous versions of the NTDS SDK may be found in the website archive.

-I wanted to let you all know that a second release of the Validator and SDK for the 2014 Data Dictionary is now available for download at:
+I wanted to let you all know that the Validator / SDK for the 2017 Data Dictionary is now available for download

-Please let me know if you have any issues or concerns with this updated release for 2014.
+And as always, please let me know if you have any issues or concerns.

 Contact Information regarding use of the Software Developer’s Toolkit: